MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/rx-neural-network.md

 ### max_norm

 Specifies an upper bound to constrain the norm of the incoming weight vector at each hidden unit.
-This can be very important in maxout neural networks as well as in cases where training produces unbounded weights.
+This can be very important in max out neural networks as well as in cases where training produces unbounded weights.